epinio/epinio/docs/decisions/20231013-authorization-roles.md

 ##### Export Registries

-This action enable operations on Export Registries commands and resources.
+This action enables operations on Export Registries commands and resources.
 Only read operations are available.

 | Action ID                 | Description
 |---------------------------|-------------